Muts256/Nessus-Tenable/README.md

 <h2>👨‍💻 Tenable Installation and Configuration </h2>

 The objective of this lab  is to:
-  - Install and configure Nessus scanner on Kale Linux.
+  - Install and configure Nessus scanner on Kali Linux.
   - Configure scans and how to scan the network.
   - Generate reports.